Dealing With Post-College Blues After Graduation

-I graduated college nearly a year ago last May.
-I was excited to finally be done with school.
-I didn’t think I would miss college, but I did.
-I wasn’t so sure why I was feeling this way, but it began to really kick in the following fall.
+When I graduated college, I was excited to finally be done with school.
+I didn’t think I would miss college at all, but I did.
+I wasn’t so sure why I was feeling this way, and it began to really kick in the following fall.

 I had post-college blues.